 The Saudi oil attacks had an impact on just about every market in the global economy.
 Oil prices saw the biggest move with WTI oil futures rising by 15% the day of the attack.
 That was the most substantial increase since 2008.
 Stock prices also fell with the Dow Jones, S&P and NASDAQ all finishing lower on the day.
 As expected, energy stocks had their most significant increase of the year.
 Furthermore, interest rates on the benchmark 10-year Treasury note fell by the most in three weeks.
 This came as investors reacted by seeking out the safety of U.S. bonds.
 Gold, as you might expect, increased by 1%.

 So as the world turns, we can only hope that a peaceful resolution to this conflict is in our future.
 As always, we expect America to stand tall and rely on its purpose and dedication to always be the best we can be.

-If you have questions about how global events can impact your retirement, reach out to us by filling out the form below or calling 913-393-1000.
+If you have questions about how global events can impact your retirement, reach out to us by scheduling a complimentary consultation below or calling 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.